How To Cook While Traveling: 5 Tips For Great Meals

 Opt For A Place With A Kitchen

-The reason why I love Airbnb is not only that you can find some very cool places to stay, but most of them come with great kitchens.
+The reason why I love Airbnb and housesitting is not only that you can find some very cool places to stay, but most of them come with great kitchens.

 Especially when staying in a city for a longer time, I find it essential to be able to prepare and cook my own healthy meals.
-Choosing an apartment with kitchen over a hotel room also gives you the opportunity to feel homier and make your favourite dish if you're starting to feel homesick.
+Choosing an apartment with a kitchen over a hotel room also allows you to feel homier and make your favourite dish if you're starting to feel homesick.

 I actually find staying in hotels over a long period of time depressing and would much rather opt for an Airbnb apartment for the sake of routine and maybe even making friends with the neighbours next door.
 You never know when you need that local friend next!